Aedial/novelai-api/README.md

 # novelai-api
 Python API for the NovelAI REST API

-The module is intended to be used by developers as a help for using NovelAI's REST API.
+This module is intended to be used by developers as a helper for using NovelAI's REST API.

 ## Prerequisites:
+Before anything, ensure that poetry is installed (pip install poetry), and that the virtual env is installed and up-to-date (poetry install).
 For loging in, credentials are needed (NAI_USERNAME and NAI_PASSWORD).
-They should be passed from the environment variables.
+They should be passed via the environment variables.

 ### Examples:
 The examples are in the example folder.
 Each example is working and can be used as a test.
-Each example can be called with `python example/<name>.py`.
+Each example can be called with `poetry run python example/<name>.py`.

 Some tests act as example.
 The full list is as follows :
 - decryption and re-encryption: tests/test_decrypt_encrypt_integrity_check.py